Arthur Beer: Cambridge

 Due to persecution of Jewish scientists in Nazi Germany, Arthur emigrated to Cambridge in 1934, with the help of associations with Albert Einstein, Erwin Finlay-Freundlich, and Fritz Saxl of the Warburg Institute.
 Einstein's letter of recommendation to Mrs. Clara Stern, dated June 11, 1933, included the following information...

 He is an astronomer of 33 years, held in high esteem by all specialists, a Bohemian Jew who... has worked exclusively in Germany at the largest institutes with very good success.
-This man has now lost, with brutal consequence, all possibilities, even the smallest ones, to earn his living, so now he has become without subsistance, and is literally forced to be a beggar.
-I have a handful of brilliant testemonies of him and his work.
+This man has now lost, with brutal consequence, all possibilities, even the smallest ones, to earn his living, so now he has become without subsistence, and is literally forced to be a beggar.
+I have a handful of brilliant testimonies of him and his work.
 He has a wife and a child [Peter Beer]. ...he can be reached via Dr. Freundlich, Potsdam Astrophysical Observatory.

 Beer carried out astrophysical research under F.J.M.
 Stratton at the Cambridge Solar Physics Observatory from 1934 to 1937.
 He was a seismologist at the Kew (meteorological-seismological) Observatory from 1941 to 1945.
 From 1946 until his retirement in 1967 he was senior assistant observer at Cambridge Observatories.
 He also traveled to work at the Dominion Astrophysical Observatory, Canada, and to the U.S. as a visiting professor at Swarthmore College during this period.
 In the early 1950s Arthur committed himself to a voluminous and thorough survey of current astronomy.
 Ultimately, 215 scientists, mathematicians and historians contributed to what was to become the multi-volume Vistas of Astronomy, covering both historical and current topics, for which he was a writer and editor-in-chief (1955–1956) for the first two volumes.
 The series outlived Beer, Volume 42 appearing in 1998, before its functions were taken over by the New Astronomy Reviews and the Journal of Astronomical History and Heritage.